sanchezIII/frontend_technical_test/README.md

 - **Dashboard:** A beautiful and insightful dashboard with key financial metrics like MRR (Monthly Recurring Revenue), ARR (Annual Recurring Revenue), ARPU (Average Revenue Per User), and more.
 - **Customer Management:** Full CRUD (Create, Read, Update, Delete) functionality for customers.
 View customer details, their subscription history, and manage their information.
-- **Product Management:** Full CRUD functionality for products.
-Define product names, pricing, billing cycles, and trial periods.
 - **Product Customization:** Configure products to be customizable, allowing for default settings and custom fields that can be tailored on a per-subscription basis.
 - **Subscription Management:** Create, view, update, and cancel subscriptions.
 Link customers to products with specific settings.
-- **Dynamic Forms:** Advanced forms that adapt based on product configuration, showing customizable fields only when applicable.
-- **Responsive Design:** The interface is fully responsive and optimized for a seamless experience on desktops, tablets, and mobile devices.
-- **Modern UI/UX:** Built with a focus on a clean, intuitive, and professional user experience.

 ---